 So here are some handy tips I have for making the most of your space:

 -Hang bailing twine across the walls of the Grooming stall and use these lines to hang blankets, boots, wraps, and saddle pads.
 A piece of twine about 3 or 4 feet in length works well.
+You can also use a stall guard if you have them.
 Secure each end with a staple if you can, or use a screw eye in the wall.

 -Have a designated area for laundry and trash.
 At day's end, empty the trash and take the laundry to the trailer and store there.